-- asking an employee to perform reasonable duties in keeping with their job; - directing and controlling how work is done; - maintaining reasonable workplace goals and standards; - informing an employee about unsatisfactory work performance or inappropriate work behaviour; - performance management processes, constructive feedback, counselling or disciplinary action or procedures; or - any other reasonable management action (please see section 4.2.6).
+- asking a worker to perform reasonable duties in keeping with their job; - directing and controlling how work is done; - maintaining reasonable workplace goals and standards; - informing a worker about unsatisfactory work performance or inappropriate work behaviour; - performance management processes, constructive feedback, counselling or disciplinary action or procedures; or - any other reasonable management action (please see section 4.2.7).

-GPT Group employees should carefully consider their actions and ensure that they are not behaving in ways that may constitute bullying.
+GPT workers should carefully consider their actions and ensure that they are not behaving in ways that may constitute bullying.

-4.2.6 Reasonable Management Action
+4.2.7 Reasonable Management Action